YarPetru/superheroes-front/README.md

 ### HomePage

-When the app starts, 5 superheroes are displayed, buttons to switch between pages and a button to add a hero.
+When the app starts, 5 superheroes are displayed, buttons to switch between pages, and a button to add a hero.
 Pagination is implemented with 5 items per page.

-As for the images аt this point it is possible to savе, remove and change images of a superhero as a url.
+As for the images, at this point it is possible to save, remove, and change images of a superhero as a URL.
 To delete a picture or create a superhero without a picture, simply leave the relevant form field blank.
 For superheroes without an added image, the default image will automatically be shown.

-Also on this page you can immediately delete a Superhero.
+Also on this page, you can immediately delete a Superhero.
 When you hover over the card, you will see a bin button.

-Clicking on "i" will take you to the DetailsPage
+Clicking on the "i" will take you to the DetailsPage.

 ### DetailsPage

-Here you can also open the superhero edit form.
+Here, you can also open the superhero edit form.

-If an item of information is missing in the database, it will not appear on the card to avoid displaying blank fields
+If an item of information is missing in the database, it will not appear on the card to avoid displaying blank fields.

-To return to the HomePage, click on the title in the header.
+To return to the HomePage, click on the title in the header or Close button on the card.

+I hope these revisions and highlighted changes provide more clarity to your app description.
+If you have any further questions or need additional assistance, feel free to ask!